ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 INTRODUCTION

-Social media has become a dominant force in the 21st Century, shaping our world into a global village through technological advancements.
+Social media has become a dominant force in the 21st Century, transforming our world into a global village through technological advancements.
 However, this interconnectedness also brings new risks for internet users, fueled by the expansive reach and the veil of anonymity the internet offers—though it’s essential to note that one’s identity is not impervious and can be revealed.
-As we navigate this digital terrain, the threat of online defamation looms, raising critical concerns about the impact of false information in the virtual realm.
+As we navigate this digital terrain, the threat of online defamation in Nigeria looms, raising critical concerns about the impact of false information in the virtual realm.

 In today’s digital age, the internet, especially social media, is a powerful tool for sharing information globally.
 However, it also exposes individuals to harm, such as cyber fraud, identity theft, and online defamation.

 This article explores the concept of defamation, focusing on its manifestations in cyberspace.
 With the proliferation of communication platforms, distinguishing between harmless content and defamation becomes challenging, potentially leading to legal complications.
-Understanding the basics of defamation is essential in navigating this complex terrain and protecting individual’s reputations in the digital realm.
+Understanding the basics of online defamation in Nigeria is essential in navigating this complex terrain and protecting individual’s reputations in the digital realm.

 DEFINING DEFAMATION